May 30, 2014

 PA Dutch CVB releases new “Power of Lancaster County Tourism” report

 (Lancaster, Pa.)
-As the start of summer vacation rapidly approaches, the Pennsylvania Dutch Convention and Visitors Bureau (now Discover Lancaster) this morning released a new report detailing the significant impact of tourism in the Lancaster County economy, and the bureau’s key role in helping the industry thrive.
+As the start of summer vacation rapidly approaches, the Pennsylvania Dutch Convention and Visitors Bureau (now Discover Lancaster) this morning released a new report detailing the significant impact of tourism in the Lancaster County economy.

 The organization released the study and an accompanying video during its spring Legislative Breakfast, to kick off a dialogue with these and other area leaders and the broader Lancaster community about the need to restore the marketing funds it has lost in the last few years.